 Step 1: Earn a Bachelor's Degree

-During the junior year of study, aspiring neurosurgeons must take the Medical College Admission Test (MCAT).
+During their junior year of study, aspiring neurosurgeons must take the Medical College Admission Test (MCAT).
 This exam allows medical schools to evaluate a candidate's training through a skills assessment and a set of multiple-choice questions.
-Then they must submit their applications via mail or through an online service administered by the Association of American Medical Colleges (AAMC) and the American Association of Colleges of Osteopathic Medicine (AACOM).
+Then students must submit their applications via mail or through an online service administered by the Association of American Medical Colleges (AAMC) and the American Association of Colleges of Osteopathic Medicine (AACOM).

-- Volunteer.
+Volunteer while you are in college.
 Medical school admissions tend to be highly competitive, and having a high GPA may not be enough to help an aspiring neurosurgeon stand out.
 Participating in volunteer opportunities or performing community service may make a candidate more attractive to medical school admissions officers.

 Step 2: Attend Medical School

-Those who wish to be neurosurgeons may tailor their studies to include advanced classes in medical diagnostics, clinical research, surgical practice and disease management.
+Those who wish to be neurosurgeons may tailor their studies to include advanced classes in medical diagnostics, clinical research, surgical practice, and disease management.
 They may also choose to emphasize rotations that allow them to examine and treat patients at a teaching hospital under direct supervision by experienced brain surgeons.